 The faculty of the School will include some of the most recognized experts in the field of case mix from around the world.
 The program takes into account the experiences of different summer schools and executive programs in USA, Australia, Spain, UK, Italy and previous editions of PCSI Summer Schools.

-The 2013 PCS International Case Mix Summer School is being held in Tallinn, Estonia from 10th-14th, June 2013.
+The 2014 PCS International Case Mix Summer School is being held at Fort Canning Lodge, Singapore from 9th-13th, June 2014.

 Further queries regarding the Summer School should be addressed to the school director Olafr Steinum at email@example.com